Welcome to the Golz Group

 Qiwei Li, PhD candidate (Chinese Scholarship Council Scholarship) – joined the lab in 2017.

-Qiwei completed her undergraduate degree at Agricultural University of Hebei followed by a Master degree in China Agricultural University, working on the function of Ethylene transcription factors in iron deficiency in Malus xiaojinensis.
-She joined the lab as a PhD in September 2017.
-Her project aims to investigate the function of SEU and LUG regulatory complex in auxin patterning in Liverwort Marchantia polymorpha.
+Qiwei completed her undergraduate degree at Agricultural University of Hebei followed by a Master degree from the China Agricultural University, working on the function of ethylene transcription factors in iron deficiency in Malus xiaojinensis.
+She joined the lab as a PhD student in September 2017.
+Her project aims to investigate the function of SEUSS and LEUNIG regulatory complex in auxin patterning in the liverwort Marchantia polymorpha.

 Former Lab members:

 Mahmud Hassan – submitted March 2018